ayalaraanan/RecSys-final-project/README.md

 ## running the notebooks
 There are two ways to use the notebooks:

 i.
-If you wish to run all notebooks yourself, you will need to store the outputs for later use by the other notebooks.
+If you wish to modify and run all notebooks yourself, you will need to store the outputs for later use by the other notebooks.
 I used google drive for the task.

 ii.
-All of my data, intermediate results, and results are accessible with gdown.
-You will need to import and run gdown upgrade (which in Google Colab requires restaring the runtime after first installation).
+All of my data files, intermediate results, and results are accessible with gdown.
+You may need to import and run gdown upgrade (which in Google Colab requires restaring the runtime after first installation).